CyberYoshi64/cy64-scriptbox/README.md

 - latest - broken build but most up-to-date source

 **Plan:** Merge it with [SmileBASIC-CYX](https://github.com/CyberYoshi64/PTC3-Plugin) inside a dedicated launcher.
 Alternatively, just use [SBServer](https://github.com/Trinitro21/sbserver) and a web API.

+### nw4c-textureConverter.py

+This is made by observations of TGA files made by `NW4C_TextureConverter.exe` and improves it slightly.

+Requirements: `pillow`